 Just Believe Women

-History is defined by pivotal moments, outstanding segments of time delineated by a shift, a movement so subtle yet powerful, you know it when you’ve felt it.
-Such was the day of the press conference in Washington D.C. by and for the survivors of Jeffrey Epstein & Ghislane Maxwell’s sexual violence.
-While the far too much of the general population argues back and forth about hoax vs. legitimacy, and our FBI ‘director’ states an absence of credible evidence, we culturally all live within a communal blindspot that in actuality should be glaringly obvious: when you have the firsthand testimony of countless witnesses, you no longer require a burden of proof in terms of evidence to move forward.Survivor stories should be more than damning enough.
+History is defined by pivotal moments, outstanding segments of time delineated by a shift, a movement so subtle yet powerful, you inherently know it when you’ve felt it.
+Such was the day of the press conference in Washington D.C., by & for the survivors of Jeffrey Epstein & Ghislaine Maxwell’s sexual violence.
+While far too much of the general population argues back & forth about hoax vs. legitimacy, & our FBI ‘director’ states an absence of credible evidence despite decades of details divulged, those of us all too familiar with the experience immediately recognize it on a societal scale for exactly what it is: gaslighting.